imabelaus/Market-Value-Prediction/README.md

   geom_line(color = "grey50", size = 1) +
   ggtitle("The Age Curve Flattens Off", subtitle = "Player ratings tend not to get better after the age of 30")
 ```
+**Rating vs Age**
+Players reach their peak level at low thirties and then decline.

 ![Screen Shot 2019-11-05 at 16 24 58](https://user-images.githubusercontent.com/44293686/68247460-e5898000-ffe8-11e9-8697-7a1a761c7108.png)